 Pride at the Pier is a free event that’s part of Vancouver Pride Week and all are welcome.

 In 2019 it was scheduled to take place on Tuesday, July 30th, from 5:00 until 9:00 pm at Shipbuilders’ Square in North Vancouver.
-2020 details are to be confirmed (although, because of COVID-19, there is a good chance that it isn’t happening).
+The event was unable to take place in 2020 due to COVID-19.
+Details for 2021 are to be determined.

 The venue for the event is located at 115 Victory Ship Way which is just a 5-minute walk from Lonsdale Quay.
 If arriving via the North Shore’s SeaBus terminal, head east from Lonsdale Quay and you’ll find the festivities on the other side of the Tap and Barrel restaurant.